MTNA Nationally Certified Teacher of Music

 Welcome!
 If you’re considering piano lessons, you might want to know a bit about me.

-I’ve been teaching piano in Louisville for more than 25 years.
 My piano studio is in my home in Louisville’s Highlands neighborhood, easily accessible from the Watterson Expressway via Taylorsville and Bardstown Roads.

 Though I’ve had numerous students go on to major in music and make a careers as musicians and music educators, I love working with all kinds of students.
 Most will not make music their life’s work, but music and the skills developed in the study of piano will certainly shape their lives.